VRConservation/geosp/chapters/05_python.md

 # Time=2 is an arbitrary time slice picked because there's few clouds
 data[["red", "green", "blue"]].isel(time=2).to_array().plot.imshow(vmin=0, vmax=1500)

-# Alternately, we could visualise using odc.geo.xr's explore function
+# Alternately, you could visualise using odc.geo.xr's explore function
 # data.isel(time=2).explore(bands=["red", "green", "blue"], vmin=0, vmax=1500)
 ```
-Sentinel-2 true color image:
+Here's the resulting Sentinel-2 true color image:

 ![](https://i.imgur.com/ea6GCzY.png)

 The access and sharing of this code are another example of why free and open-source software is special.
 The community is willing to share it, and it is reproducible and easily modified to meet your needs.
-Thanks to Alex Leith for sharing this.

 ## Geemap
 Compared to Javascript, Geemap is a much easier way to access, analyze, and visualize Earth Engine data, all within a Python package environment developed by [Qiusheng Wu](https://github.com/giswqs).